NeleWandel/TDS/docs/source/API.rst

 .. method:: Identify()
 | Prints information and the identifaction code of the oscilloscope.
 .. method:: Lock()
+| Disables all frontpanel buttons and knobs on the oscilloscope, including the touchscreen.
+| The command :meth:`Unlock` enables them again.
 .. method:: Recall(storagelocation)
 | Sets all oscilloscope settings to a state that was saved via the :meth:`Save` command.
 | ``storagelocation`` must range from 1 through 10.